runlikeforrestgump/emacs/README.md

 When only line-number-mode is enabled, then you'll see L followed by the line number.
 When only column-number-mode is enabled, then you'll see C followed by the column number.
 When both line-number-mode and column-number-mode are enabled, you'll see two numbers in parentheses: <code>(LineNumber, ColumnNumber)</code>.

+If you're using display-time-mode, then you can have the word "Mail" appear when you have unread email.
+Set <code>display-time-mail-directory</code> to the directory to check for unread email (any nonempty regular file in the directory is considered as unread email); for example, I use [mutt](http://www.mutt.org) and would add the following to my ~/.emacs.d/init.el: <code>(setq display-time-mail-directory "~/.mutt/mail/INBOX/new")</code>.

+You should use 24-hour time format (don't you dare call this military time; 24-hour time is the most commonly used time format in the world and it makes a lot of sense and is heavily used outside the military and didn't even originate with the military).
+Add the following to your ~/.emacs.d/init.el: <code>(setq display-time-24hr-format t)</code>.

 Personally, for now, I'm just using column-number-mode in addition to the defaults, so I've added the following to my ~/.emacs.d/init.el: <code>(column-number-mode t)</code> (i.e., set the column-number-mode variable to true).

 You can customise the format of the mode line by modifying the <code>mode-line-format</code> variable.
 Read its documentation (<code>C-h v mode-line-format</code>) for help on modifying it.

+## Minibuffer

+TODO